 The homeowners, with an eye for the beauty beneath the dated materials and finishes, approached Klopf Architecture for a complete overhaul.
 They aimed to not just modernize the home but to do so in a way that resonated with Lee’s original vision, especially since the house held historical significance.
 Klopf, aware of the strict design review by the Stanford Real Estate Office, embraced the challenge with enthusiasm.

 Originally, the house was a product of its time – modest in scale, with smaller rooms and limited views.
-Klopf’s vision was to adapt it for a modern family of four, requiring a full gut remodel and a significant addition.
+Klopf’s vision was to adapt it for a modern family of four, requiring a full house remodel and a significant addition.
 The result?
 An airy, family-friendly space, now boasting an extra 1,100 square feet, with spectacular views of the southwestern hills.

 One of the first changes was addressing the unsightly, cracked pool dominating the backyard.
 Teaming up with Outer Space Landscape Architects, Klopf transformed the space into a relaxing outdoor area, blending patio spaces with native landscaping.
 The new design not only expanded the living space but also enhanced the view from the house, which originally offered only glimpses of the beautiful surroundings.